cnti-testcatalog/testsuite/CONTRIBUTING.md

 CNF Conformance is [Apache 2.0 licensed](https://github.com/cncf/cnf-conformance/blob/master/LICENSE) and accepts contributions via GitHub pull requests.
 Please read the following guidelines carefully to make it easier to get your contribution accepted.

----
-About CNF Conformance
----
-The CNF Conformance is a testing initiative based on the [Certified Kubernetes Conformance Program](https://www.cncf.io/certification/software-conformance/) which provides visibility into how well Cloud native Network Functions (CNFs) and the underlying Telecom platform follow cloud native principles.
-The goal is to provide an open source test suite that supports self-testing of CNFs and platforms.

 Support Channels:
 ---
 Support channels include: